rit-wisp-lab/pq-v2verifier/README.md

 "[a] commodity desktop machine is defined as one with an x86-64 CPU with 8 cores and 16 GB of RAM running a recent Linux or Windows operating system."

-### Software
-An Ubuntu 22.04 virtual machine containing the pre-configured artifact is available from []().
-This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
-We recommend users and evaluators use the same version to ensure consistency.

 ## Installation

-*For artifact evaluation at NDSS 2024, a pre-configured virtual machine is available [here](https://bit.ly/3ruvzsH)*.

 It is recommended to begin with a fresh installation of Ubuntu 22.04.

 ### Setup